Lunnace/PassCheck/README.md

 # PassCheck

-A modern password strength checker for Windows with live feedback, suggestions, password generator, and optional breached-password lookup via Have I Been Pwned (k-anonymity).
+A modern password strength checker for Windows with live feedback, suggestions, password generator, and optional breached-password lookup.

 ## Features
 - Live strength meter and rating